getporter/porter/docs/content/authoring-bundles.md

 name: porter-azure-wordpress
 description: Install Wordpress on Azure
 version: 0.1.0
-invocationImage: deislabs/porter-azure-wordpress:latest
+invocationImage: deislabs/porter-azure-wordpress:v0.1.0
+tag: deislabs/porter-azure-wordpress-bundle:v0.1.0
 dockerfile: dockerfile.tmpl
 ```

 * `name`: The name of the bundle
 * `description`: A description of the bundle
 * `version`: The version of the bundle, uses [semver](https://semver.org)
-* `invocationImage`: The name of the container image to tag the bundle with when it is built.
+* `invocationImage`: The name of the container image to tag the invocation image with when it is built.
 The format is
     `REGISTRY/IMAGE:TAG`.
 Porter will push to this location during `porter publish` so select a location that you have access to.
+* `tag`: The tag to use when the bundle is published to an OCI registry.
+The format is `REGISTRY/IMAGE:TAG` where TAG is
+    the semantic version of the bundle.
 * `dockerfile`: OPTIONAL.
 The relative path to a Dockerfile to use as a template during `porter build`.
 It is your responsibility
     to provide a suitable base image, for example one that has root ssl certificates installed.
 When a Dockerfile template is
     not specified, Porter automatically copies the contents of the current directory into `$BUNDLE_DIR` of the invocation image.